Jesus, Take the Wheel

-"Jesus, Take the Wheel" is a song written by Brett James, Hillary Lindsey and Gordie Sampson, and recorded by American country music artist Carrie Underwood.
-It was released on October 18, 2005 as the first single from Underwood's debut album Some Hearts (2005).
-The ballad tells of a woman seeking help from Jesus in an emergency and surrendering control to a higher power.
+"Jesus, Take the Wheel" is a song written by Brett James, Hillary Lindsey, and Gordie Sampson, and recorded by American country music artist Carrie Underwood.
+It was released on October 18, 2005, as the first single from Underwood's debut album Some Hearts (2005).
+The ballad tells of a woman seeking help from Jesus in an emergency and surrendering her control to a higher power.

 "Jesus, Take the Wheel" became the first of Underwood's record-setting 15 number-one singles on the Billboard Hot Country Songs chart, spending six weeks at the number one position.
 The song enjoyed crossover success, peaking at number four on the Billboard Hot Christian Songs chart and charting on the Billboard Adult Contemporary chart.
 It also became a top twenty hit on the Billboard Hot 100 chart.
 "Jesus, Take the Wheel" has sold over 2.743 million copies in the United States as of February 2016 and has been certified three-times Platinum by the RIAA.

 Underwood has performed "Jesus, Take the Wheel" during multiple awards show appearances and has included the song on the set list for all of her headlining concert tours.
 "Jesus, Take the Wheel" won the Grammy Awards for Best Female Country Vocal Performance and Best Country Song and it won Single of the Year at the 2005 Academy of Country Music Awards, amongst other nominations at these and other award ceremonies.
 The song ranked number four on CMT's "40 Greatest Songs of the Decade".